Cargo ship hits Baltimore's Key Bridge, bringing it down. Rescuers are looking for people in water

 Cargo ship hits Baltimore’s Key Bridge, bringing it down.
 Rescuers are looking for people in water

-It was also not clear what caused the cargo ship to crash into the Francis Scott Key Bridge long before the busy morning commute in what one official called a “developing mass casualty event” in a major American city just outside of Washington.
-Two people were rescued, and it was not clear how many more might be in the waters of the busy harbor near a key port.
+It was not clear why the cargo ship crashed into the Francis Scott Key Bridge long before the morning commute, or how many people might be in the waters of the busy harbor near a key port.
+Rescuers pulled two people from the water by mid-morning and searched for more.

 “Never would you think that you would see, physically see, the Key Bridge tumble down like that.
-It looked like something out of an action movie,” said Baltimore Mayor Brandon Scott, calling it “an unthinkable tragedy.”
+It looked like something out of an action movie,” Baltimore Mayor Brandon Scott said, calling it “an unthinkable tragedy.”

+The collapse is almost sure to create a logistical nightmare for months, if not years, along the East Coast, shutting down ship traffic at the Port of Baltimore and snarling cargo and commuter traffic.

+“Losing this bridge will devastate the entire area, as well as the entire East Coast,” state Sen. Johnny Ray Salling said.

+Highway signs as far south as Virginia warned drivers of delays associated with the closure of the bridge.

-Fire Chief James Wallace said authorities “may be looking for upwards of seven people” but said that number could change and other officials wouldn’t give figures.
-It was not clear if the two rescued were included in the seven cited by the fire chief.
+Fire Chief James Wallace said authorities “may be looking for upwards of seven people” but said that number could change.
+Other officials declined to give figures.
+It was not clear if the two people who were reported rescued were included in the seven cited by the fire chief.

 Authorities said a crew of unknown size was working on the bridge at the time of the collapse and that sonar had detected cars in the water, which is about 50 feet (15 meters) deep.
 The water temperature was about 47 degrees Fahrenheit (8 degrees Celsius) before dawn Tuesday, according to a buoy that collects data for the National Oceanic and Atmospheric Administration.